John Hyrcanus: Life and work

-He was the son of Simon Thassi and hence the nephew of Judas Maccabaeus, Jonathan Apphus and their siblings, whose story is told in the deuterocanonical books of 1 Maccabees and 2 Maccabees, in the Talmud, and in Josephus.
-John was not present at a banquet at which his father and his two brothers were murdered, by John's brother-in-law, Ptolemy, son of Abubus.
-He attained to his father's former offices, that of high priest and ethnarch (national leader)—but not king.
-Josephus said that John Hyrcanus had five sons but named only four in his histories: Judah Aristobulus I, Antigonus I, Alexander Jannai, and Absalom.
-It is this fifth brother who is said to have unsuccessfully sought the throne at the death of Aristobulus I.
+He was the son of Simon Thassi and hence the nephew of Judas Maccabeus, Jonathan Apphus and their siblings, whose story is told in the deuterocanonical books of 1 Maccabees and 2 Maccabees, in the Talmud, and in Josephus.
+His mother's name remains unknown.
+John was not present at a banquet at which his father and his two brothers were murdered by John's brother-in-law, Ptolemy son of Abubus.
+He attained his father's former offices of High Priest and ethnarch, but not king.
+Josephus said that John Hyrcanus had five sons but he named only four in his histories: Judah Aristobulus I, Antigonus I, Alexander Jannai, and Absalom.
+It is the fifth brother who is said to have unsuccessfully sought the throne at the death of Aristobulus I according to Antiquities of the Jews 13.12.1.

-Some sources name his fifth son Hezekiah, and make him father of Judas, grandfather of Eucharis of Magdala.

 Siege of Jerusalem

-During the first year of John Hyrcanus's reign, he faced a serious challenge to independent Judean rule from the Seleucid Empire.
-Antiochus VII Sidetes marched into Judea, pillaged the countryside and laid a year-long siege on Jerusalem.
+During the first year of John Hyrcanus's reign, he faced a serious challenge to Judean independence from the Seleucid Empire.
+Antiochus VII Sidetes marched into Judea, pillaged the countryside, and laid what became a year-long siege of Jerusalem.
 The prolonged siege caused Hyrcanus to remove any Judean from the city who could not assist with the defence effort (Antiquities 13.240).
 These refugees were not allowed to pass through Antiochus’ lines, becoming trapped in the middle of a chaotic siege.
-With a humanitarian crisis on his hands, Hyrcanus re-admitted his estranged Jerusalemites when the festival of Sukkot arrived.
-Afterwards, due to food shortages in Jerusalem, Hyrcanus negotiated a truce with Antiochus.
+Facing a humanitarian crisis, Hyrcanus re-admitted his estranged Jerusalemites when the festival of Sukkot arrived.
+Then, as food shortages in Jerusalem became severe, Hyrcanus negotiated a truce with Antiochus.

-The terms of the truce consisted of three thousand talents of silver as payment for Antiochus, breaking down the walls of Jerusalem, Judean participation in the Seleucid war against the Parthians, and once again Judean recognition of Seleucid control (Antiquities 13.245).
+The terms of the truce required payment of 3,000 talents of silver to Antiochus, the dismantling of the walls of Jerusalem, Judean participation in the Seleucid war against the Parthians, and renewed Judean recognition of Seleucid control (Antiquities 13.245).
 These terms were a harsh blow to Hyrcanus, who had to loot the tomb of David to pay the 3,000 talents (The Wars of the Jews I 2:5).